arc-language/parser/README.md

 func (s *BaseArcParserListener) EnterExternMember(ctx *ExternMemberContext)
     EnterExternMember is called when production externMember is entered.

+func (s *BaseArcParserListener) EnterExternParameterList(ctx *ExternParameterListContext)
+    EnterExternParameterList is called when production externParameterList is entered.

 func (s *BaseArcParserListener) EnterFieldInit(ctx *FieldInitContext)
     EnterFieldInit is called when production fieldInit is entered.